Hardhikman/popu-agent/README.md

 # Popu Agent - Data-Driven Policy Analyzer

 This project contains the core logic for Popu Agent, a multi-agent system designed to assist users in analyzing public policies.
-The agent is built using Google Agent Development Kit (ADK) and follows a modular architecture.
+The agent is built using Google Agent Development Kit (ADK) with the Gemini 2.5 Flash model and follows a modular architecture.

 ## Policy Analysis Architecture
 ![Policy Analysis Architecture](./policy_analysis_architecture.png "Policy Analysis Workflow")